yuanlenali/SlimRec/README.md

 ## Data
 ### Dataset
-The dataset used is movie Tweeting Dataset, which is also used in recsys 2014.
+The dataset used is movie Tweeting Dataset, which is also used in recsys challenge 2014.
 The raw dataset can be found in raw_data folder
 ### Data Distribution
 The dataset distribution follows long tail distribution.
 The analysis can be found in jupyter notebooks in analysis folder.
 ### Data Preprocessing